eslint/rfcs/designs/2025-define-plugin/README.md

 `definePlugin` will apply the following two modifications:

 - Keys will have the plugin's name + "/" prepended to them
-- Values will be transformed to objects per [Config Values Transformations](#config-values-transformations), and then two properties will be added if they are not present:
+- Configs will be transformed to objects per [Config Values Transformations](#config-values-transformations), and then two properties will be added if they are not present:
   - `name`: the plugin's namespace + `"/"` + the config's key
     - Plugin namespaces are the plugin's `meta.namespace ?? meta.name`
   - `plugin`: merged with an object defining the plugin under its name